pedro/autoroku/README.md

 Spec
 ----

-The base for all experiments is Autoroku::Spec, some sort of AST for the API:
+The base for all experiments is `Autoroku::Spec`, some sort of AST for the API:

 ```ruby
 spec = Autoroku::Spec.new("/path/to/doc.json")